rafaelmuttoni/next-auth-prisma/README.md

 # Next.js Fullstack Boilerplate

-A boilerplate with Next.js, Next-Auth and Prisma.
+A boilerplate with Next.js, NextAuth and Prisma.

 ## 🚀  Tech Stack